scientific-python/upload-nightly-action/README.md

   matplotlib
 ```

-Note that second `-i` parameter will take priority, it needs to come second if
-you want to pull from nightly otherwise it will pull from PyPI.
+Note that `--index-url` takes priority over `--extra-index-url`.
+Packages, and dependencies, with versions available on the
+[nightly package index][] will be installed from there before falling back to
+the [Python Package Index][PyPI] to install all remaining requested packages.

 ```
 if package in nightly: